datacarpentry/shell-genomics/episodes/04-redirection.md

 them together, you can do some really powerful things very efficiently.

+> # File manipulation and more practices with pipes
+>
+> To practice a bit more with the tools we’ve added to our tool kit so far and learn a few extra ones you can follow [this extra lesson](https://datacarpentry.org/shell-genomics/Extra_lesson/index.html) which uses the SRA metadata file.
+>
+{: .callout}

 ## Writing for loops

 Loops are key to productivity improvements through automation as they allow us to execute commands repeatedly.